YoussefAbdalhy/No-Show-Medical-Appointments---Brasil-2016---Analysis-Report/README.md

     <li>What is the effect of having a scholarship on the attendance rate?</li>
     <li>Is there any coloration between the gender and the attendance?</li>
     <li>What is the distribution of scholarships between the two gender?</li>
-    <li>Does sending a confirmation SMS could increase the attendance rate?</li>
+    <li>Does send a confirmation SMS could increase the attendance rate?</li>
 </ul>